Oxalate Sensitivity: Everything You Need To Know

 Gut symptoms

-These are the typical systems that oxalates may affect, but they may also harm the urinary and hormonal systems.
+Oxalates may affect these typical systems, but they may also harm the urinary and hormonal systems.

 Diagnosis of Oxalate Sensitivity

 With so many potential symptoms, diagnosing an oxalate sensitivity can be difficult.
-There are however a few other key flags that might point towards giving oxalates further consideration.
+However, there are a few other key flags that might suggest further consideration of oxalates.

-Secondly, the symptoms tend to come and go in totally random ways.
+Secondly, the symptoms tend to come and go in random ways.

 Thirdly, there is a history of being exposed to foods that are a high source of oxalates.